JieWu02/JieWu02.github.io/_pages/about.md

 ---
 permalink: /
-title: "Zhibin Gou 苟志斌"
-excerpt: "Zhibin Gou 苟志斌"
+title: "Jie Wu 武杰"
+excerpt: "Jie Wu 武杰"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Hi!
-I’m Zhibin Gou, currently a third-year M.S. student at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
-Before that, I received my bachelor's degree in Computer Science from Beijing University of Posts and Telecommunications in Jun.
-2022.
+I'm Jie Wu, currently a second-year M.S. student in the Division of Information Science and Technology at [SIGS](https://www.sigs.tsinghua.edu.cn/en/), Tsinghua University, where I am advised by Prof. [Yujiu Yang](https://sites.google.com/view/iigroup-thu/about).
+Prior to this, I received my Bachelor's degree in Computer Science from Wuhan University in June 2024, where I was fortunate to work under the guidance of Prof. [Zheng Wang](https://wangzwhu.github.io/home/) and Assoc.
+Prof. [Zuchao Li](https://zcli-charlie.github.io/).

-My long-term research interest lies in AGI, with a current focus on reasoning in LLMs.
-I am dedicated to developing simple, general, and scalable pathways to achieve AGI.

 Education
 ======